-On a more playful note I love baking, taking my dog Maggie for walks, losing myself in a novel or a great song, and pursuing deep and meaningful relationships with people over a cup of coffee or my mom's famous Strawberry-Rhubarb pie.
+On a more playful note I love baking, playing with my two young boys, losing myself in a novel or a great song, and pursuing deep and meaningful relationships with people over a cup of coffee or my mom's famous Strawberry-Rhubarb pie.
 I love to laugh, and deeply cherish the moments of depth and connection that I have with my friends and family.
 My children often drive me crazy (I have two under two is extremely challenging and exhausting, but I love them madly and am blessed that they teach me new lessons every day on how to be a better mother, wife and person.
 I work hard and challenge myself to grow everyday.
 I believe that if I ask something of my clients, I should be able to do the same!

 Why I love being a counselor

 Personal experiences that resulted in depression and broken relationships pushed me into counseling when I was 21.
 Having a safe place to process through my own thoughts and feelings, as well as having someone who could see connections I could not, was critical in my own healing process and subsequently, in my choice to become a therapist.
 I developed a passion to help others find the freedom I found through my own process.
 Life offers challenges to all of us and I value providing support and guidance to those who are willing to take the courageous step to enter therapy.

 As a therapist I believe connecting with my clients on a very "human" level is extremely important to moving forward in the healing process.
 My goal is to create a safe and nurturing environment that allows you to feel safe, while also empowering you to make choices that will bring joy to your life.
 As we explore the presenting problems, I attempt to help my clients make connections and gain insights as to how their past is influencing their present.
 I believe that much of our pain is a result of past wounds being triggered by present events.
 I utilize sound psychological techniques combined with empathic understanding to help my clients find a greater sense freedom and joy.